 The Nation published a special issue Surviving the Climate Crisis: What Must Be Done on May 7, 2007.
 It included a strong editorial, Going Green, stating that in order to reach the “necessarily ambitious goal: 80 percent emission reduction in carbon emissions from their 1990 levels by 2050:

-In “Paying For It,” (December 10, 2012) published in the aftermath of Hurricane Sandy, New Yorker science writer Elizabeth Kolbert forcefully makes the case for a carbon tax both as a way to create the incentives needed to reduce carbon pollution and as a substantial source of revenue, preferable to other kinds of taxes.
-She explains how the “polluter pays” principle applies to carbon taxes:
+In an earlier article, “Paying For It,” (December 10, 2012) published in the aftermath of Hurricane Sandy, Kolbert forcefully made the case for a carbon tax both as a way to create the incentives needed to reduce carbon pollution and as a substantial source of revenue, preferable to other kinds of taxes.
+She explained how the “polluter pays” principle applies to carbon taxes: